 Works of fiction and nonfiction as well as documentary and creative film supplement a primary-source resource book for this curriculum.
-Visiting speakers - typically Holocaust survivors - present their personal stories directly to students to the classroom several times during the term.
+Visiting speakers - typically Holocaust survivors - present their personal stories directly to students during the term.
 Students respond to these readings, films, and visits in a journal (managed through Google Docs), offering personal reflections, connecting to their own beliefs, identity, and experience, and asking their own questions in dialogue with the course materials.
-The course culminates with the class's annual trip to Washington, DC, in late May to visit historical monuments, memorials, and museums, including the U.S. Holocaust Memorial Museum.
+The course culminates with each student independently researching and presenting on a topic or theme from the course, followed by the class's annual trip to Washington, DC, in late May to visit historical monuments, memorials, and museums, including the U.S. Holocaust Memorial Museum.

-Facing History and Ourselves Resource Book Friedrich Night FHAO National Foundation Hans Peter Richter Elie Wiesel
+Texts: Facing History and Ourselves Resource Book Friedrich Night

+FHAO National Foundation Hans Peter Richter Elie Wiesel